apache/nifi-fds/README.md

 # Apache NiFi Flow Design System

 The Apache NiFi Flow Design System is an atomic reusable platform for providing a consistent set of UI/UX components for open source friendly web applications to consume.
-Users can interact with this design system by running the demo-app locally or by visiting: [https://apache.github.io/nifi-fds/](https://apache.github.io/nifi-fds/).
+Users can interact with this design system by running the demo application locally or by visiting: [https://apache.github.io/nifi-fds/](https://apache.github.io/nifi-fds/).

 The demo application serves 2 main purposes
 * As a way for code reviewers to validate code changes as well as each `@nifi-fds/core` release